projectcontour/gimbal/docs/kubernetes-discoverer.md

 ### Updating Credentials

-Credentials to the backend Kubernetes cluster can be updated at any time by updating the secret, or by deleting the existing secret and creating a new one.
+Credentials to the backend Kubernetes cluster can be updated at any time if necessary.
+To do so, we recommend taking advantage of the Kubernetes deployment's update features:

-Once the secret has been updated, the existing discoverer pod must be recycled by deleting it, and letting the cluster start a new one.
+1. Create a new secret with the new credentials.
+2. Update the deployment to reference the new secret.
+3. Wait until the discoverer pod is rolled over.
+4. Verify the discoverer is up and running.
+5. Delete the old secret, or rollback the deployment if the discoverer failed to start.

 ### Data flow